rishitaGITHUB1/1stReact-js-project/README.md

 # 1stReact-js-project
 This is my 1st project made on react js using basing jsx learned from DevTown bootcamp made in year 2023-2024 this had applied very basic part of react
+This is a simple non reractive sticky notes project